To inform agencies of OSC's automatic processing of the LLS payment and to provide instructions for payments not processed automatically.

 - Eligible employees who received a downward reallocation (identified by Increment Code 0069).

 - Delete employees who should not appear on the listing.

 - Change incorrect information pertaining to an employee appearing on the listing.

-Corrections should be submitted as soon as possible and must be received no later than March 30, 2009.
-Please fax corrections to (518) 474-2601 or (518) 402-4949 and send an email to the Salary Determination mailbox to inform the Salary Determination Unit that a correction has been faxed.
+Corrections should be submitted as soon as possible and must be received no later than June 16, 2008.
+Please fax corrections to (518) 474-2601 or (518) 402-4949 and send an email to [email protected] including the Department ID in the Subject line to inform the Salary Determination Unit that a correction has been faxed.

 After the automatic processing is completed, the following report will be available: